How to Create a Staging Site & Clone WordPress

 That is the first step to ensure that no site changes will ever break your production website.

-Before creating a testing website, decide if you want to make your staging site available from a subdirectory of your production site or if you want to make it accessible from a subdomain or a completely different domain.
+Before creating a testing website, decide whether you want to make your staging site accessible from a subdirectory of your production site, a subdomain, or a completely different domain.

 Possible Domain Options